Ivan758800/LogLibrary/README.md

     (sorry, you have to do it, 'cause it's not the final version).

 This is it.
 Let me now if there are any bugs in the project, I will answer as soon as I can.
-The updates will he updates will be coming eventually.
+The updates will be coming eventually.

 Have a good day!